Martha Moubray Obituary - Orange, VA | Legacy Pro

 She was a member of Barboursville Baptist Church.

-Survivors include her daughters, Betty M. Easton and husband, James, of Charlottesville, and Barbara Jean Yowell, of Gordonsville; sons, Roy Moubray and wife, Wendy, of Gordonsville, Ricky Moubray and wife Kim, of Orange, and Harvey Moubray and wife, Sherry, of Gordonsville; a sister, Laura Thacker of Madison; grandchildren, Cory Moubray, Tyler Moubray, Zachary Moubray, Spencer Breeden, Bethany Moubray, Cody Moubray, Courtney Lantinga, Roseanne Yowell, Dr. Rachel Grimsby, R.J.
-Easton, Travis Easton, Michelle Yowell, Tammy Vincent, 13 great-grandchildren, and a great-great-grandchild.
+Survivors include, her daughters, Betty M. Easton and husband, James, of Charlottesville, and Barbara Jean Yowell of Gordonsville; sons, Roy Moubray and wife, Wendy, of Gordonsville, Ricky Moubray and wife, Kim, of Orange, and Harvey Moubray and wife, Sherry, of Gordonsville; a sister, Laura Thacker of Madison; grandchildren, Cory Moubray, Tyler Moubray, Zachary Moubray, Spencer Breeden, Bethany Moubray, Cody Moubray, Courtney Lantinga, Roseanne Yowell, Dr. Rachel Grimsby, R.J.
+Easton, Travis Easton, Michelle Yowell, and Tammy Vincent, 13 great-grandchildren, and a great-great-grandchild.

 Preddy Funeral Home